wso2-extensions/identity-outbound-auth-duo/docs/config.md

     ```

 - `sendDuoToFederatedMobileAttribute` - This specifies whether the mobile number claim should be taken from the claims provided by the Identity Provider.
 - `federatedMobileNumberAttributeKey` - This specifies the value of the mobile claim provided by the Identity Provider.
-This property must be configured if the `useFederatedMobileClaim` is `true`.
+This property must be configured if the `sendDuoToFederatedMobileAttribute` is `true`.
 - `usecase` - This field can take one of the following values: local, association, userAttribute, subjectUri.
 If you do not specify any usecase, the default value is local.
 - `secondaryUserstore` - The user store configuration is maintained per tenant as comma separated values.
 For example, <Parameter name="secondaryUserstore">jdbc, abc, and xyz</Parameter>.